 Guests enter Hex through two large wooden doors which are set slightly ajar.
 Once inside, the queue line snakes through the Towers’ armoury past numerous artefacts and paintings discovered during the ongoing restoration works.
 In fact, the sound of workers chiselling away can still be heard, and some of the architecture remains enclosed in scaffolding.

-Once batched through a turnstile into a group of just less than 80 people, a painting of the 15th Earl of Shrewsbury is illuminated on the wall, whilst the audio of a foreboding narrative is played.
+Once batched through a doorway (originally a turnstile prior to the attraction’s 2024 reopening) into a group of just less than 80 people, a painting of the 15th Earl of Shrewsbury is illuminated on the wall, whilst the audio of a foreboding narrative is played.
 It is revealed that the restoration works have unearthed some remarkable discoveries and guests are invited deeper into the ruins in order to learn more.

 The doors into the next room then open, sealing once again when everyone is through.
 At the opposite end of the room, a screen displays a projection of the legend of Hex, informing guests of the Earl’s fateful encounter with the old beggar woman and his desperate attempts to vanquish the curse.